SybelBlue/slides/README.md

 make new-deck ID=workshop TITLE="Workshop" DESCRIPTION="Hands-on exercises"
 ```

 The command creates `public/decks/<id>/slides.md` and adds its metadata to [`src/decks.json`](src/decks.json).
-It refuses invalid identifiers, duplicate catalog entries, and existing Markdown files.
-The generated catalog entry uses `source`, which can point to either a Markdown or HTML file.
+It refuses invalid identifiers, duplicate catalog entries, and existing deck directories.
+Catalog entries use `directory` and point only to the deck's public directory; the loader requires that directory to contain exactly one `slides.md` or `slides.html` file.

 For example, a `workshop` entry would be available at `?deck=workshop`.
 If the URL has no `deck` parameter—or the key is not recognized—the selection list is shown.

 ## Write slides

-Edit a deck's `slides.md` file under [`public/decks`](public/decks):
+Each deck directory under [`public/decks`](public/decks) must contain exactly one
+`slides.md` or `slides.html`.
+For a Markdown deck, edit its `slides.md` file:

 - Put `---` on its own line between horizontal slides.
 - Put `+++` on its own line between vertical slides.
 Use vertical stacks to group sections so left/right navigation moves between topics.